 Dr. Cassano says new findings show new applications for the therapeutic use pf transcranial photobiomodulation (t-PBM), which uses near infrared light to stimulate the brain.

 Preliminary studies have suggested near-infrared light’s potential as an antidepressant and anxiolytic — not to mention its ability to improve our overall cognitive function and performance.

-Here at Niraxx, our goal is to develop one of its kind t-PBM e-Textile wearable that has the capability to monitor brain state, provide live feedback and suggest dosage adjustments.
+Here at Niraxx, our goal is to develop one of its kind t-PBM e-Textile wearable that can monitor brain state, provide live feedback, and suggest dosage adjustments.
 We envision a personalized predictive model created just for you.
 We thank you for joining us on this exciting journey.
 Welcome to the Niraxx Life community!